 Michelle Peralta, BS

-Michelle is the Education Coordinator at the Center for Integrative Medicine at the University of Maryland School of Medicine.
-She recently organized and coordinated the Health and Wellness Conference 2015.
+Michelle is the Wellness Coordinator at the University of Maryland, Baltimore Wellness Hub.
+As the former Education Coordinator at the Center for Integrative Medicine, she organized and coordinated the Health and Wellness Conferences in 2015 & 2016, Yoga Teacher training program, medical school elective and other educational programs.
 She received her Bachelor’s Degree in Kinesiology from Temple University in 2010.
 In 2015, Michelle attended the Center for Integrative Medicine’s 200-hour Yoga Teacher Training.
 Additionally, she is a trained Reiki Master.
 She has presented Yoga as Medicine to the University of Maryland medical students, taught high school students at Mission Thrive about fitness, health and yoga this past summer, and teaches yoga for UMB Launch and Learn Series.

 In 2013, Michelle started Baltimore Foxette, a blog and community engagement for the city of Baltimore on healthy city living.
 She teaches monthly pop-yoga around Baltimore City.
 To find out more, visit Baltimore Foxette on Facebook or www.baltimorefoxette.com.
 Prior to her position as Education Coordinator, Michelle worked as various non-profits in Philadelphia providing education on health, fitness, nutrition, and lifestyle changes.